Keith Tandy

-Jordan Keith Tandy (born February 12, 1989) is a former American football safety and coach who is currently coaching with the Tampa Bay Buccaneers.
-He was selected by the Tampa Bay Buccaneers in the sixth round of the 2012 NFL Draft.
-He played college football at West Virginia.
+Jordan Keith Tandy (born February 12, 1989) is an American professional football coach and former player who is the assistant special teams coach for the Tampa Bay Buccaneers of the National Football League (NFL).
+He played in the NFL as a safety.
+Tandy played college football for the West Virginia Mountaineers and was selected by the Buccaneers in the sixth round of the 2012 NFL draft.

-High school career
+Early life

 Tandy attended Christian County High School in Hopkinsville, Kentucky.
 While there he played quarterback.
 For his career, he passed for 8,609 yards and 90 touchdowns.
 As a senior, he rushed for 1,007 yards and intercepted four passes on defense.

 College career

 Tandy then attended West Virginia University (WVU) where he majored in forensic and investigative sciences.

 He redshirt his freshman year.
 In 2008, as a redshirt freshman, he appeared in six games, recording six tackles (four solo).
 In 2009 as a redshirt sophomore, he started all 13 games, recording 61 tackles (43 solo), four tackles-for-loss and three interceptions.
 His interceptions tied for 10th in the Big East with three interceptions and 14th with seven passes defensed.

 In 2010 as a redshirt junior, he started all 13 games, recording 57 tackles (38 solo), two tackles-for-loss, six interceptions, 11 passes defensed and one forced fumble.
 For the season, he was finished 10th in the nation in interceptions, and first in the Big East.
 He was also named Second-team All-American by SI.com and Third-team All-American by Rivals.com.
 As a redshirt senior in 2011, he started all 13 games, recording 64 tackles (50 solo), two tackles-for-loss, four interceptions and nine passes defensed.
 His four interceptions led the team and ranked third in the Big East.
 While at West Virginia he was also a three-time Big East academic All-Star.